wix/Detox/docs/introduction/preparing-for-ci.md

 ## Step 1: Prepare a Release Configuration for Your App

-We will need to create a release app configuration for Detox – follow [the previous tutorial](building-with-detox.mdx) if you haven't completed it already.
+We will need to create a release app configuration for Detox – follow [the previous tutorial](building-with-detox.mdx) if you haven’t completed it already.

 ## Step 2: Add `build` and `test` Commands to Your CI Script